 Our lodge is dedicated to working for the betterment of our members and our profession.
 We also work to benefit the communities in which we are sworn to protect and serve.
 We believe that local law enforcement needs to support their respective communities – as well as strive to work in collaboration within each community – to improve the overall safety and quality of life for all its citizens.

-Each year, the kind donations and support of each individual community member, business, or company goes towards funding our various charitable programs – and towards our general fund for lodge activities such as: Cops and Kids, the Special Olympics, Waccamaw Youth Center, and our Annual Memorial Service for fallen officers.
+Each year, the kind donations and support of each individual community member, business, or company goes towards funding our various charitable programs – as well as towards our general fund for other lodge activities such as: Cops and Kids, Supplies For Success, Children’s Outreach Fund, Waccamaw Youth Center, and our Annual Memorial Service for fallen officers.

 SCFOP Lodge 12 invites all area law enforcement officers to attend a meeting and consider joining us as an active FOP member.
 If you would like more information about Lodge 12 or the FOP in general, please don’t hesitate to Contact Us.